rsksmart/RSKIPs/IPs/RSKIP177.md

 ## Abstract

 The present RSKIP introduces an extension of merged mining capabilities.
-The extension allows auxiliary data be hashed as part of the merged mining hash of the the RSK block.
-If this auxiliary data is the hash of a Merkle tree of other sidechain block hashes, then this change enables Universal Merge Mining capabilities to RSK.
+The extension modifies the merge mining tag to allow auxiliary data be hashed  together with the RSK block hash.
+If this auxiliary data is the hash of a Merkle tree of other sidechain block hashes, then this change enables Universal Merge Mining capabilities for RSK.
 This RSKIP requires a change to the network consensus rules.

 ## Motivation